leovinsen/impro-PIN-database/README.md

 # impro-PIN-database
-The program is tailored to the needs of distributors of a multi-level marketing company called PT.
+The program was written for distributors of PT.
 Immunotec Profarmasia in Jakarta, Indonesia.
-It is equaivalent to a digital ledger for the distributors that helps to increase their productivity.
-However, please note that the program has no access to the aforementioned company's database (which is expected), so information has to be entered manually and are known only to the person using it.
+It is equivalent to a digital ledger that stores information of downlines of the user.

-Basic operations include searching, adding and editing/removing records from the database.
-There are more sophisticated features such as showing the information of direct children of a distributor, saving the result of searches into a .xls file, and saving changes that have been made to a particular record and showing these changes to the user when asked to.
+Basic operations include searching, adding and editing/removing records.
+There are more sophisticated features such as showing the information of a disributor's downline, saving the result of a query into a .xls file, and displaying a history of changes made to a particular record.

 Each member consists of:
 - an IP (equaivalent of member ID)